 - Prevent destructive floods.

 For nearly a half century the MRC functioned as an executive body reporting directly to the Secretary of War.
 The disastrous 1927 flood changed the mission of the MRC.
-The consequent 1928 Flood Control Act created the Mississippi River and Tributaries Project (MR&T).
-The act assigned responsibility for developing and implementing the Mississippi River and Tributaries Project (MR&T) to the Mississippi River Commission.
+The consequent 1928 Flood Control Act created the Mississippi River and Tributaries project.
+The act assigned responsibility for developing and implementing the Mississippi River and Tributaries project to the Mississippi River Commission.
 The MR&T project provides for:

 - Control of floods of the Mississippi River from Head of Passes to vicinity of Cape Girardeau, Missouri.